-On surface during shaft sinking, the mines use electric or diesel 1500 cfm machines.
+On surface during shaft sinking, the mines use electric 1,500 cfm machines.
 Once the mine is established, then Rand-Air is also capable of supplying air from surface for the underground mining operations to power rock drills of various types.
-"For this, a popular choice is the 1765 - 2119 cfm electric machines which we have supplied in various quantities, from as few as two units up to 10 units on a compressor bank," he continues.
+“For this, a popular choice is the 1070cfm electric machines which we have supplied in various quantities, from as few as two units up to 10 units on a compressor bank,” he continues.

 Rand-Air also has specially modified electric units for use underground.
 A major deep-level gold mine, for example, will have a two kilometre deep shaft down to a certain mine level.
 And then from the shaft, it can be as far as a kilometre or more to the rock face where drilling is actually happening.
 Many older South African mines have been in existence for decades; and, over time, the compressed air pipe systems have deteriorated, allowing air to escape and pressure to dissipate from numerous leaks before air actually reaches the driller.

-Some of South Africa's older mines also have surface compressors feeding air underground which have been operational for some time.
+Some of South Africa’s older mines also have fairly elderly surface compressors feeding air underground.
 With these compressors, there is a much greater chance of periodic failures which can take some time to repair.
 During these periods, hire compressors can play a cardinal role in keeping the mine operational.

 Asked what hire period constitutes a long-term rental, Fourie explains that there is no given period – although the minimum is usually 12 months, which can be extended to some years.
 With longer rental periods, Rand-Air will give the mine an option to renew the rental contract if it so wishes.
 “We have one mining company on our books who has had long-term rental equipment from us for 12 years,” explains Fourie.